 - Donated furnishings must be approved for use by ABS in cooperation with Physical Plant.

 Selection of Furniture Vendors

-The selection of furniture/appliance vendors will go through a bid process every three years, collaboratively conducted by the Furnishings Committee consisting of a representative from Physical Plant, Auxiliary and Business Services, Student Life and IT.
+The selection of furniture/appliance vendors will go through a bid process every three years, collaboratively conducted by the Furnishings Committee consisting of a representative from Physical Plant, Auxiliary Services, Student Life and IT.
 The bid process will include pricing for standardized office/break room furniture/appliance, classroom, conference and residence hall furnishings/appliances.
 If specialized furniture/appliances are required for a school, program or meeting space, representatives from those areas will be invited to participate in the bid selection proposal for that specialized furniture vendor.